How Close Do I Need to Be to a Cellular Tower to Get Signal?

 While a cellular tower can have a signal range of up to 45 miles, the signal range of a specific tower varies significantly depending on its radio frequency and power, as well as the terrain and radio interference that surrounds it.
-To get a better picture of signal range, let’s take a closer look at some of the factors that determine how close to a tower you need to be to get a signal:
+To get a better picture of signal range, let’s take a closer look at some of the factors that determine how close to get a cellular tower signal:

 A Cellular Tower with a Lower Radio Frequency Has a Longer Range